The Wisdom of Silence

 Here is the scene, the President of the United States was meeting with the highest officials in his cabinet.
 The team was hashing out all the possible solutions, but he sat in silence.

 He didn't speak a word.
 You could see in his expression he was in deep thought, and had something to say, but he was silent.

 It wasn’t until his team had finished dissecting the issues and all the disastrous possibilities that he spoke.

 As this scene played out it reminded me of what a mentor of mine said to me years ago:

 “When the leader speaks first it stops others from speaking.”

 He went on to explain, "a team will hold back their own ideas if the leader speaks first, because, they assume the leader has already made a decision on the issue.”

-Most meetings I walk into I have an opinion on the topic that will be discussed.
+Usually I have an opinion on the topic being discussed in meetings I attend or lead.
 It would be easy for me to interject.
-However, I have learned to be ‘initially’ silent and encourage others to speak into the issue.
+However, I have learned to be silent in the beginning and encourage others to speak.